Bank branch and ATM closures: other ways to manage your money

 If the only ATM in your village is operated by the local branch, and it’s being closed, then that can present a challenge.

-There have been measures to tackle this though, including a new framework published by the Treasury in August which sets out minimum expectations around access to cash.
+There have been measures to tackle this, though, including a framework published by the Treasury, which sets out minimum expectations around access to cash.

-Essentially the financial regulator has been given new powers to ensure that people should not have to travel any more than three miles in order to be able to make free withdrawals.
+Essentially, the financial regulator has been given powers to ensure that people do not have to travel any more than three miles in order to be able to make free withdrawals.

 An alternative to ATMs